 The filter of your HVAC system plays an important role in keeping your system running smoothly.
 Because it is the first line of defense against the various types of debris and dust that might be in the air, the filter not only keeps your HVAC system from getting clogged, but it also plays a huge part in keeping the air that is circulating in your house clean.
-Keeping your air filter clean by regularly changing it is the easiest part of prolonging the life of your overall system, and if you notice any of these symptoms, you might consider giving your filters a little attention.
+Keeping your air filter clean by regularly changing it is the easiest part of prolonging the life of your overall system.
+If you notice any of these symptoms, our experts on air conditioning repair in San Marcos TX recommend giving your filters a little attention.

 If you notice that the rooms your HVAC system keeps cool or warm are starting to take longer to get to the desired temperature, it might be because your air filter needs to be changed.
 Consider the fact that as your filter catches dirt and particles, there is less space for the air to actually pass through.
 Not only will it take longer for the space to cool down as quickly, but your HVAC system might be working harder than it needs to which can cause your system to go out sooner than it should.
 In addition to having to replace your HVAC system prematurely, ignoring a dirty filter will also cause your monthly energy bill to increase as well.

 If someone in your household begins to experience heightened allergies or asthma, it might be due to your air filter needing to be changed.
 Because your air filter captures dirt and air particles as the air passes through it, when it becomes clogged, all the air that gets circulated has to also pass through a dusty, allergen infested mess.
 A clean air filter might help improve your air quality, but a dirty one does the opposite.
 If you want to fight against the irritating dander and pollen that has your eyes watering, start by changing your air filter!